basho-labs/riak-c-client/README.md

 # Status

-**This project is currently under heavy development and is NOT ready to use in a production environment.**
+**This project is currently under heavy development and is NOT ready to use in a production environment.
+Expect significant changes to the API.**

 #### TODO: